zaza0209/GEERL/rebuttal_cs.md

   - In addition to posing challenges for statistical inference, this issue also complicates the asymptotic behavior of the estimator.
 Specifically, the estimator may not be asymptotically normal (https://arxiv.org/pdf/1603.07573, https://pmc.ncbi.nlm.nih.gov/articles/PMC6953729/pdf/nihms-987499.pdf, https://arxiv.org/pdf/2001.04515).

-  - Here, similar to the work https://arxiv.org/pdf/1406.0764, we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).
+  - In this paper, we did not consider statistical inference.
+So, the policy learning procedure works regardless of the presence of non-regularities.
+However, for theoretical purposes, we assume a regular setting to establish the asymptotic normality of the estimator.
+In particular, similar to the work https://arxiv.org/pdf/1406.0764, we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).

+  -

 * Regarding Theorem 2, first it seems that the regret is not properly defined, but only appears in the proof of Theorem 2 in the appendix.
 The value functions have not been defined either.
 In addition, the type of regret being discussed is unclear.
 It seems the focus is on simple regret, not cumulative regret, but this should be explicitly stated.
 Whichever is being addressed, it is important to connect the theoretical results to existing literature.
 For example, if the variance of $\beta$ is plugged in, what is the regret?
 How does the regret scale with key factors such as the dimension of the state space, episode length, and number of episodes?